-- Wholesale Banking (WB) exceeding historical benchmarks, deepening client coverage and developing its market leading product capabilities. - supply chain finance. - \ Continued leadership in region's Capital Markets, with award-winning deals in both conventional and Islamic finance. - A client-centric model offering fully digital on-boarding with a front-line platform for business lines resulting in greater insights and enhanced client service. - Remarkable growth in Retail and Digital Banking business with significant increase in customer base, as a result of digitising the product and service offering and leveraging the strengths of digital bank, ila. - Banco ABC Brasil (BAB) strengthens market presence with a focus on middlemarket corporate clients, new product offering, reducing credit concentration, and efficient capital allocation.
+- Wholesale Banking (WB) exceeding historical benchmarks, deepening client coverage and developing its market leading product capabilities. - Franchise-wide rollout of digital platforms for Group Transaction Banking offering market-leading automated solutions on cash, documentary trade and supply chain finance. - Continued leadership in region's Capital Markets, with award-winning deals in both conventional and Islamic finance. - A client-centric model offering fully digital on-boarding with a front-line platform for business lines resulting in greater insights and enhanced client service. - Remarkable growth in Retail and Digital Banking business with significant increase in customer base, as a result of digitising the product and service offering and leveraging the strengths of digital bank, ila. - Banco ABC Brasil (BAB) strengthens market presence with a focus on middlemarket corporate clients, new product offering, reducing credit concentration, and efficient capital allocation.

-digital units - ila & AFS
+Maximising value of our digital units - ila & AFS

-- Maximising value of our ila Bank deepens market share in Bahrain and Jordan, with the launch of new products and features. - Plans set in motion to 'carve-out' ila into a digital banking subsidiary that has greater flexibility to raise financing, form strategic partnerships and expand operations in other markets. - AFS reported strong revenue growth in its bank processing and merchant acquiring businesses, with rising transaction volumes in both Bahrain and Oman. - Strengthened MENA franchise by securing a merchant acquiring license in UAE, with operations already being successfully launched and gaining market traction.
+- ila Bank deepens market share in Bahrain and Jordan, with the launch of new products and features. - Plans set in motion to 'carve-out' ila into a digital banking subsidiary that has greater flexibility to raise financing, form strategic partnerships and expand operations in other markets. - AFS reported strong revenue growth in its bank processing and merchant acquiring businesses, with rising transaction volumes in both Bahrain and Oman. - Strengthened MENA franchise by securing a merchant acquiring license in UAE, with operations already being successfully launched and gaining market traction.